jewettaij/moltemplate/doc/doc_genpoly_lt.md

              "-dihedral dname dtype a1 a2 a3 a4 i1 i2 i3 i4"
-             appear several times in the argument list with different parameters (NOTE: USUALLY THE "-dihedral" ARGUMENT IS NOT NEEDED IF YOU ARE USING A FORCE FIELD THAT AUTOMATICALLY GENERATES DIHEDRAL INTERACTIONS.)
+             appear several times in the argument list with different parameters (NOTE: USUALLY THE "-dihedral" ARGUMENT IS NOT NEEDED IF YOU ARE USING A FORCE FIELD LIKE OPLSAA WHICH GENERATES DIHEDRAL INTERACTIONS.)

     -improper itype a1 a2 a3 a4 i1 i2 i3 i4
              Add a 4-body improper interaction between atoms a1 a2 a3 a4 in